Overview

 Get off Statin Drugs

 There is some evidence linking statin drug use with transient memory loss (see the book "Lipitor: Thief of Memory" by NASA flight surgeon and former astronaut Duane Graveline [Graveline2006]).
-In fact, cholesterol is necessary for proper brain function, as well as making a number of hormones.
+In fact, cholesterol is necessary for proper brain function, and the production of important hormones.
 Statins also suppress the body's production of the cofactor CoQ-10, which is necessary for mitochondrial energy production.

 Since homocysteine and cholesterol are both independent risk factors for cardiovascular disease, it may make more sense to target reducing homocysteine using vitamin therapy instead of reducing cholesterol levels with statin drugs.

-While you should never discontinue medications without discussing the matter with your prescribing doctor, there are some important questions to ask:
+While you should never discontinue medications without discussing the matter with your prescribing doctor, there are some critical questions to ask:

 1. Given my current age and life expectancy, is there any actual evidence that continuing statin drug therapy will allow me to live longer (reduce all-cause mortality)?